nbobic1/gitlab-ci-cd/README.md

 1. Manually create `frontend-service` and `database-service` using AWS console:
     * Follow steps from [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-ecs-ec2.html)
+1. Database task definition:
+    * Use [MySql](https://hub.docker.com/_/mysql) docker image
+    * Map container port `3306` to host port `3306`
+    * Set environment variables:
+        * `MYSQL_DATABASE`: `DBWT19`
+        * Set values for `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_ROOT_PASSWORD`
+    * Configure CPU/Memory limits
+    * Use [placement constraint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html) to deploy task to EC2 instance in private subnet
+        * NOTE: At the moment, new ECS console doesn't show placement constraint option and it needs to be configured using JSON config
+    * Use `ecs_task_execution_role` for Task role and Task execution role
 1. Frontend task definition:
     * Use Node.js app docker image build and published in previous step
     * Map containers port to port host's port `80`
+    * Set environment variables:
-    * Set environment variable `MYSQL_DB_HOST` to Private EC2 instance's private IP address
+        * `MYSQL_DB_HOST` is Private EC2 instance's private IP address
+        * Set values for `MYSQL_USER` and `MYSQL_PASSWORD`
     * Configure CPU/Memory limits
     * Use [placement constraint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html) to deploy task to EC2 instance in public subnet
-        * NOTE: At the moment, new ECS console doesn't show placement constraint option and it needs to be configured using JSON config
-    * Use `ecs_task_execution_role` for Task role and Task execution role
-1. Database task definition:
-    * Use [MySql](https://hub.docker.com/_/mysql) docker image
-    * Map container port `3306` to host port `3306`
-    * Set environment variables for MYSQL_ROOT_PASSWORD and MYSQL_DATABASE
-    * Configure CPU/Memory limits
-    * Use [placement constraint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html) to deploy task to EC2 instance in private subnet
         * NOTE: At the moment, new ECS console doesn't show placement constraint option and it needs to be configured using JSON config
     * Use `ecs_task_execution_role` for Task role and Task execution role